Exactly solvable conformal field theories: Basics of 2d CFT

 Now we have assumed that fields commute \eqref{comm}, but the $z_i$-dependent factors of the 2-point and 3-point functions are not invariant under permutations.
 This implies that structure constants behave as

 where $\sigma$ is a permutation of $\{1,2,3\}$.
 In particular, for the 2-point function of a field with itself, we have $B_{12}=B_{21}$, which must vanish if the spin is half-integer $S_1\in \frac12+\mathbb{Z}$.
 Fields with half-integer spins should rather anti-commute with themselves, i.e. they should be fermionic.
-Unless stated otherwise, we will assume that spins are integer: